 In 1945, Senator J. William Fulbright introduced a bill in the United States Congress that called for the use of surplus war property to fund the "promotion of international good will through the exchange of students in the fields of education, culture, and science."
 On August 1, 1946, President Harry S. Truman signed the bill into law, and Congress created the Fulbright Program.
 From its inception, the Fulbright Program has fostered bilateral relationships in which citizens and governments of other countries work with the U.S. to set joint priorities and shape the program to meet shared needs.
 The world has been transformed in ensuing decades, but the fundamental principle of international partnership remains at the core of the Fulbright mission.
 The U.S. Department of State’s Bureau of Educational and Cultural Affairs, under the auspices of the Fulbright Scholarship Board, administers the Fulbright Program and the U.S. Student Program.
 Applications are processed and awards administered by the Institute of International Education (IIE).

-The Fulbright U.S. Student Program offers funded opportunities for students and young professionals to undertake international graduate study, advanced research, university teaching, and primary and secondary school teaching worldwide.
-The program currently awards approximately 1,800 grants annually in all fields of study, and operates in more than 155 countries.
+The Fulbright US Student Program offers funded opportunities for students and young professionals to undertake international graduate study, advanced research, university teaching, and primary and secondary school teaching worldwide.
+The program currently awards approximately 1,800 grants annually in all fields of study, and operates in more than 160 countries.
 Two types of grants are available:

-- a Research or Study grant which enables the grantee to do independent research or pursue a course of graduate study (one year master’s degree) in a participating Fulbright country
+- Independent Research or Graduate Study grant which enables the grantee to develop a project or pursue graduate study (one year master’s degree) in a participating Fulbright country

 Applicants must be/have:

 - Seniors who will have obtained a bachelor’s degree before the time of the grant, or alumnae up to 5 years from graduation; applicants must not have obtained a doctorate degree

 - US citizens (those in the process of applying for citizenship are not yet eligible)